Updated: February 2, 2026

 AIMA is designed to modernize and innovate Portugal’s immigration system, offering faster processing times, enhanced security, and improved services for foreigners residing in or moving to Portugal.
-Their overarching functions include:
+AIMA services and overarching responsibilities include:

 • Streamlining and efficiency: The agency aims to reduce long waiting times, delays, and administrative inefficiencies, including making improvements to the digital infrastructure to expedite the processing of cases.